blackboard/anthologydevdocs/docs/archive/b2/getting-started/first-steps.md

 Blackboard ships Learn with various proprietary or open-source .jar files as resources.
-Blackboard includes or excludes these resources depending only on the needs of Blackboard Learn.
+Blackboard includes or excludes these resources depending only on the needs of Blackboard LMS.
 We do not know which ones independent developers might want to use.
-When you build a Building Block, do not rely on the presence of any particular resource in the Blackboard Learn installation.
+When you build a Building Block, do not rely on the presence of any particular resource in the Blackboard LMS installation.
 Instead, include a copy of any necessary resources locally with your development project.